openebs-archive/openebs-docs/docs/cas_template.md

 ---

-OpenEBS control plane provides CAS templating as an approach to provision persistent volume that make use of CAS storage engine.
-CAS Template allows operators to specify the desired state of storage which in turn takes action to converge towards this desired state which means creating and updating kubernetes resources as appropriate.
-CAS template based provisioning forms a part of kubernetes PVC to PV state transition.
+OpenEBS control plane provides CAS templates as an approach to provision persistent volumes that make use of CAS storage engine.
+CAS Template (CAST) allows operators to specify the desired state of storage and also acts to converge towards this desired state which means creating and updating appropriate Kubernetes resources.
+CAS template based provisioning forms a part of Kubernetes PVC to PV state transition.

-OpenEBS dynamic storage provisioner along with maya api service works towards accomplishing the goal of provisioning CAS storage volume via CAS template and  finally exposing this storage volume as a PV object to be consumed by a kubernetes application.
+OpenEBS dynamic storage provisioner along with maya api service works towards accomplishing the goal of provisioning CAS storage volume via CAS template.
+This storage volume is exposed as a PV object which is consumed by a Kubernetes application.

-Download below yaml files to deploy CAST Volume.
+Download the following yaml files to deploy the CAST Volume.

 ```
 wget https://raw.githubusercontent.com/AmitKumarDas/community/6ce9621d992ba669f9079c59fc4d07498bd523f5/feature-demos/cas-templates/crudops/openebs-operator.yaml